Terms and Conditions

 (e) your financial position deteriorates to such an extent that in our opinion your capability to adequately fulfil your obligations under these Terms has been placed in jeopardy.

-15.2 On termination of your account you must return all of Our Materials and any deliverables specified for your account.
+14.2 On termination of your Membership you must return all of our materials and any deliverables specified for your account.
 If you fail to do so, then we may enter your premises and take possession of them.
-Until they have been returned, you will be solely responsible for their safe keeping and must not use them for any purpose unconnected with your account.
+Until they have been returned, you will be solely responsible for their safe keeping and must not use them for any purpose unconnected with your Membership.

-15.3 Termination of your account will not affect your or our rights and remedies that have accrued as at termination.
+14.3 Termination of your Membership will not affect your or our rights and remedies that have accrued as at termination.

 (a) we will contact you as soon as reasonably possible to notify you; and